 Aidan

+leads

+economic

 North/South

+boosting

 Mr. Gerard Brady is currently Head of Tax and Fiscal Policy in Ibec, Ireland's largest business representative organisation.
 His role involves engagement with policymakers on public policy issues of importance to business and helping business navigate economic issues.
 He regularly contributes to regional and national media.
 He was the winner of the Foundation for Fiscal Studies Miriam Hederman O'Brien prize for research on fiscal policy in 2013.